xs-es/Xs-Chrome-Extenion-Generator/README.md

 ### Loading the Extension in Chrome
 1. Open Chrome and navigate to `chrome://extensions/`.
 2. Enable "Developer mode" in the top right corner.
-3. Click on "Load unpacked" and select the `my_chrome_extension` folder created by the script.
+3. Click on "Load unpacked" and select the folder created by the script.

 ### Usage
 - Click on the extension icon in the Chrome toolbar to open the popup.